NixOS/rfcs/rfcs/0043-rfcsc-rotation.md

 # Alternatives
 [alternatives]: #alternatives

-Do nothing: then the current members of the RFC Steering Committee as defined in RFC 36 could stay on the Committee indefinitely or at least until that part of RFC 36 is overridden by a newly accepted RFC.
+ * Do nothing: then the current members of the RFC Steering Committee as defined in RFC 36 could stay on the Committee indefinitely or at least until that part of RFC 36 is overridden by a newly accepted RFC.
+ * Rigorously defining a voting procedure (though possible, but probably too complex)

 # Unresolved questions
 [unresolved]: #unresolved-questions